devtechster/a3-Experiment/README.md

 Treemaps
 ===
-The chart below shows log errors of 20 treemaps along with the bootstraped confidence intervals.
+The chart below shows log errors of 20 treemaps(by 18 users) along with the bootstraped confidence intervals.
 ![image](https://github.com/devtechster/a3-Experiment/blob/master/treemaps/log1.png)
 ![image](https://github.com/devtechster/a3-Experiment/blob/master/treemaps/log2.png)

-* The first thing you might realize is that error bars are not symmetric.
-When data is not normally distributed, the confidence intervals might naturally be asymmetric.
-The bootstrap method, which is robust to non-normal distributions, can yield asymmetric confidence intervals that are a more accurate representation of the uncertainty in the estimate.
+* The x-axis of the graph shows the average log error, while the y-axis shows the visualization number.
+Each data point on the graph represents the average log error for a particular visualization, and the error bars represent the 95% confidence interval for that error.

+* The title of the graph is "Average log2Error with 95% Bootstrapped Confidence Intervals for Each Visualization".
+* The x-axis label is "Average log2Error".
+The y-axis label is "Visualization Number".
+* There are 20 data points in the graph, one for each visualization.
+* The error bars for some visualizations are larger than others, indicating that there is more uncertainty in the estimated average log  error for those visualizations.
+* Overall, the graph can be used to compare the performance of different visualizations based on their average log error.
+Visualizations with lower average log errors and smaller error bars are considered to be better performing.

 * There is a great variance between charts.
 You can see all the treemaps output in the folder.